 The steps of the South Porch and diocesan chapter buildings

 People of color with crowns on.
 (It's a 16th century pear wood statue on a 13th century pillar with cumbersome crowns from the 1850s.
 "In troubled times children would come here, kneeling, torch in hand, chanting a Salve Regina.")

-We've been traveling all day and need to think about dinner (we always need at least to be keeping dinner in mind).
+We've been traveling all day and need to think about dinner.

 The tourist train.
 It looks so familiar!